Edward-White19/roi-hr-app/README.md

 ## Installation

-This program has been designed with React Native to run on _Android_ devices specifically.
+This program has been developed using _React Native_ to run on **Android** devices specifically.

-Since development is ongoing, the following instructions are intended for developer builds and execution on desktop devices only.
+Since development is ongoing, the following instructions are intended for developer builds and execution on **Desktop** devices only.

-#### Prerequisites
+### Prerequisites

 - Ensure that Node.js is installed and functions correctly.
 - Make sure your default web browser supports JavaScript.
-Disable or pause any extensions that may prevent JavaScript files from executing in the browser.
-- You must create a fork and clone the project to a local repository.
-This is not a centralised project.
+  - Remember to disable/pause any browser extensions that may prevent JavaScript files from executing.

-#### Instructions
+### Instructions

 From the root directory, run: